Practice Areas

 Career

 Dave has worked on many high-profile cases, including two arguments before the Supreme Court of the United States.
 He was part of the trial contesting the 2004 Washington state governor's election, Costco Wholesale Corporation's precedent-setting antitrust and constitutional challenges to state wine and liquor laws, and the Yellow Pages publishers' successful constitutional challenge to municipal restrictions on distribution.
-He served as national counsel for defendants in two of the largest multidistrict litigations in Boston and Cleveland.
+He served as national counsel for defendants in two of the nation’s largest multidistrict litigations.

-Dave was selected by judges as a representative to the Ninth Circuit Judicial Conference and as a member of the national Civil Rules Advisory Committee and the Ninth Circuit Rules Advisory Committee.
-He was also chosen as a fellow of the American College of Trial Lawyers and as a member of the American Law Institute, where he was an advisor in drafting the Principles of Aggregate Litigation.
+Dave was selected as a representative to the Ninth Circuit Judicial Conference and as a member of the National Civil Rules Advisory Committee and the Ninth Circuit Rules Advisory Committee.
+He was also chosen as a fellow of the American College of Trial Lawyers and as a member of the American Law Institute, where he was an adviser in drafting the Principles of Aggregate Litigation.